basecamp/kamal/README.md

 The list of secret env variables will be expanded at run time from your local machine.
 So a reference to a secret `DATABASE_PASSWORD` will look for `ENV["DATABASE_PASSWORD"]` on the machine running MRSK.
 Just like with build secrets.

+If the referenced secret ENVs are missing, the configuration will be halted with a `KeyError` exception.

 Note: Marking an ENV as secret currently only redacts its value in the output for MRSK.
 The ENV is still injected in the clear into the container at runtime.